tldr-pages/tldr/pages/linux/pacman-sync.md

 `sudo pacman -Syu --overwrite {{path/to/file}}`

-- [Sy]nchronize and [u]pdate all packages, but ignore a specific package (can be used more than once):
+- [S]ynchronize and [u]pdate all packages, but ignore a specific package (can be used more than once):

 `sudo pacman -Syu --ignore {{package}}`